Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Introduction

-The discussion of curves is developed with the goal of interpreting the Ramanujan identities as corresponding to some natural geometrical object on the moduli space of these curves, a subject we turn to in Section \ref{sec:RVectorFields}.
-This has already been done for the modular group in \cite{Movasati2012a,Movasati2012b}.
-We review and extend these results to the case of H$(4)$ and construct a Ramanujan vector field that acts naturally on the period integrals of the associated curve.
+The discussion of curves is developed with the goal of interpreting the Ramanujan identities as corresponding to some natural geometric object on the parameter space of these curves.
+This has already been done for the modular group in \cite{Dubrovin:1994,Katz:1976,Movasati2012a,Movasati2012b}.
+We review and extend these results to the case of ${\rm H}(4)$ and construct a Ramanujan vector field that acts naturally on the period integrals of the associated curve.
+We also show that the discriminant of the curve is closely related to the automorphic discriminant defined in~\cite{Doran:2013npa}.

-In Section \ref{sec:HalphenRevisited}, we study the factorization of elliptic curves; the zeroes of the elliptic curves are expressed in terms of Jacobi $ \theta $-constants, and satisfy a `strong' Halphen system.
-We rewrite the Halphen system as a flow equation and show that the matrix which governs the Halphen system is a Cartan matrix of a Borcherds-Ka\v c-Moody algebra \cite{Cheng:2008fc,Govindarajan:2009qt,Cheng:2008kt} of rank $m$.
-In particular, we present a new Halphen system corresponding to $ m=4 $.

-While an analogous factorization does not appear possible for taller Hecke groups, we show that the coefficients $ A_k $ of the hyperelliptic curve satisfy simple differential equations which we refer to as `weak' Halphen systems, which are intimately related to the Ramanujan identities and exist for all Hecke groups.
-Along the way we write down the cusp forms which are `automorphic' discriminants of the arithmetic Hecke groups and make some observations in relation to the counting of BPS states in certain string theory models \cite{Dijkgraaf:1996it, Jatkar:2005bh, David:2006ji}.

-Another mathematical motivation for our studies comes from \cite{Takhtajan:1992qb}, where it was shown that for the modular group, the quasi-modular form $E_2$ and its SL$ (2,\mathbb{Z}) $ orbits satisfy the well-known Chazy equation and further, that the weight-$12$ modular discriminant plays the role of a $ \tau $-function for the Chazy equation.
-In Section \ref{sec:Chazy}, we observe that for every Hecke group the corresponding Eisenstein series $E_2$ satisfies an ordinary differential equation of order $m$ that can be systematically constructed using the Ramanujan identities.
-We go on to show that Hecke orbits of $E_2$ also satisfy the same differential equation, and that a suitably defined analogue of the modular discriminant plays the role of the $ \tau $-function for the Hecke group, thereby generalizing the results of \cite{Takhtajan:1992qb} to all Hecke groups.
+Another motivation for our studies comes from \cite{Takhtajan:1992qb}, where it was shown that for the modular group, the quasi-modular form $E_2^{(3)}$ and its ${\rm SL}(2,\mathbb{Z})$-orbits satisfy the well-known Chazy equation and further, that the weight $12$ modular discriminant plays the role of a Hirota $ \tau $-function for the Chazy equation.
+We use the integrable systems nomenclature here and by Hirota $ \tau $-function, we mean a solution to (possibly a collection of) nonlinear PDEs \cite{Jimbo1981b,Jimbo1981a,Takhtajan:1992qb}.
+In Section~\ref{sec:Chazy}, we observe that for every Hecke group the corresponding Eisenstein series $E_2^{(m)}$ satis\-fies an ordinary differential equation of order $m$ that can be systematically constructed using the Ramanujan identities.
+We go on to show that the ${\rm H}(m)$-orbit of $E_2$ also satisfies the same differential equation, and an analogue of the modular discriminant plays the role of a Hirota $ \tau $-function for the Hecke group, thereby generalizing the results of \cite{Takhtajan:1992qb} to all Hecke groups.

+One of the important differences between the modular group and other Hecke groups is that there are non-trivial relations among the Eisenstein series of ${\rm H}(m)$ for $ m>3 $.
+These relations along with the Ramanujan identities naturally lead us to a third-order nonlinear differential equation, allowing us to make contact with earlier work on the subject by Maier~\cite{Maier}.